-The Schaeffer Center, through the USC Center for Advancing Sociodemographic and Economic Study of Alzheimer’s Disease and Related Dementias (CeASES-ADRD), is currently accepting applications to fund one-year research pilot projects.
+The Schaeffer Center, through the USC Center for Advancing Sociodemographic and Economic Study of Alzheimer’s Disease and Related Dementias (CeASES-ADRD), accepts applications to fund one-year research pilot projects.
 Information about the application process and required materials is available here.

 About the Opportunity

 For the 2022-2023 funding cycle, we invite innovative proposals related to our research priorities:

 - Health, social and economic costs of ADRD for individuals, families and generations

 - Physician and individual behaviors impact on dementia risk and outcomes

 - Health systems’ and payment models’ impact on care, health and economic outcomes

 - Factors driving variation in ADRD risk and outcomes across populations

 - International and national trends in and projections of ADRD

 The award includes up to $35,000 in direct costs for the 2022-2023 academic year.